Shafik23/home-sweet-loan/README.md

 - **Frontend:** Implemented using HTMX, quite a minimal JavaScript library for accessing HTML templates and updating the DOM.
   - This was chosen in alignment with the goal of keeping everything very simple.
   - A secondary reason was *exploration*!
-I had not had any experience with it and used this assignment as an opportunity to learn a new framework.
+I used this assignment as an opportunity to learn a new framework.
   - In retrospect, it was probably not the best decision.
 A more appropriate choice would have been something like **Svelte**.

 ### Error Handling